Rokiis1/roadmap/8.Module/static_techniques.md

 5. **Scenario-based reviewing:** In this technique, reviewers use a set of predefined scenarios to guide their review.

-6. **Static Analysis:** This is a technique where tools are used to analyze code for potential errors, code smells, and security vulnerabilities.
+6. **Static Analysis:** This is a technique where tools are used to analyze code for potential errors, and security vulnerabilities.

 7. **Model-Based Analysis:** This is a technique where models of the software (like data flow diagrams or entity-relationship diagrams) are analyzed to find errors or potential improvements.